nicocalu/PovGlobe/doc/setup.md

   - The have to fit the 3d printed housing or you build your own
   - 5mm wide x 8mm high and 12mm long
   - Similar to this one www.amazon.de/vhbw-Kohle-Bürste-Motorkohle-Schleifkohle-Elektrowerkzeug/dp/B0799PMH36
-- 8 Neodym Magnets (10 x 2 mm)
+- 6 Neodym Magnets (10 x 2 mm)
   -  www.amazon.de/gp/product/B06X977K8L
 -  LM2596 DC-DC Buck Converter for converting the 24V into 5V for LEDs + RPi + Pico
    -  www.amazon.de/LAOMAO-Step-up-Converter-Raspberry-DIY-Projects-1-St%C3%BCck/dp/B00HV59922
 - 3D printed parts
-  - Download it from thingiverse
-  - www.thingiverse.com/thing:4871230
+  - All of these are in the pieces folder
-- Transparent showcase with solid base (used as a housing for the globe)
+- Wooden showcase with solid base (used as a housing for the globe)
   - 300 mm square base, >= 320mm height
   - I build my own base (140mm high) to hide the motor
-  - The case I used is no longer available.
-This one is similar but too small: www.amazon.de/HMF-Vitrine-Schaukasten-Modellautos-Transparent/dp/B08GQ5JS6B

 # Software Setup
 In order to build the software, provided in this repository, you need several software packages: